samba-team/samba/README.md

 There is quite a bit of documentation included with the package, including man pages, and lots of .html files with hints and useful info.
-This is also available from the web page.
+This is also available from the webpage.
 There is a growing collection of information under docs/.

-A list of Samba documentation in languages other than English is available on the web page.
+A list of Samba documentation in languages other than English is available on the webpage.

 If you would like to help with the documentation, please coordinate on the samba@samba.org mailing list.
 See the next section for details